Pratikchandrathakur/Pratikchandrathakur/README.md

 🌱 **What I'm Learning:**
 The tech landscape is ever-evolving, and so am I. Currently, I'm expanding my expertise by diving into the realms of React, Node.js, C#, and cloud computing.
 Each day brings a new challenge, and I'm here for it all!

-💡## Tech Toolbox 🛠️
+## Tech Toolbox 🛠️

 A glimpse into my coding arsenal:

-- SQL: Querying databases with precision
+- !SQL: Querying databases with precision
-- Python: Automating the mundane, focusing on the extraordinary
+- !Python: Automating the mundane, focusing on the extraordinary
-- JavaScript: Bringing interactivity to the web
+- !JavaScript: Bringing interactivity to the web
-- React: Building seamless UIs
+- !React: Building seamless UIs
-- Node.js: Powering server-side magic
+- !Node.js: Powering server-side magic
-- C#: Structuring robust applications
+- !C#: Structuring robust applications
-- Cloud Computing: Exploring the vast sky of possibilities
+- !Cloud Computing: Exploring the vast sky of possibilities

 🚀 **My Mission:**
 To safeguard the digital frontier and create impactful technology that resonates with users worldwide.
 Let's connect and build a secure, tech-savvy future together!